agoryuno/random/README.md

 # Using with permanent arrays

-You can also pass two arrays typed as `TreeNode**` of size greater than or equal to `N` as arguments to `get_sampler_v2()`.
+You can also pass two arrays typed as `TreeNode**` of size greater than or equal to `N*2-1` as arguments to `get_sampler_v2()`.
 These arrays will be used instead of the ones that are allocated and destroyed by the `get_sampler()` version.
 This is intended for cases where you need to recreate the sampler many times and don't want to overuse malloc.

 A sampler created with `get_sampler_v2()` must be destroyed with `destroy_sampler_v2()`, which preserves external arrays.